5 from 1 vote

 • Muffin pan frittatas: Instead of making one frittata, you can use a muffin pan or oven-safe ramekins to make individual portions, similar to what you would use to make small creme caramel desserts.

-How to Make a Spinach Frittata
+How to Make Spinach Frittata (Italian)

 My Pro Tip